felperez/k8s-primer/Readme.md

 ## The cluster

-Given that this exercise is focused on the Kubernetes API's (mostly on `kubectl`), the choice of the cluster implementation is not very relevant.
+Given that this exercise is focused on the Kubernetes API's (mostly on `kubectl` and the resources API's), the choice of the cluster implementation is not very relevant.
 In my personal case I used [k3s](https://k3s.io/) as the distribution, as it is a lightweight and easy to install distribution that doesn't take up too much resources to run.
 For the container runtime I used [docker](https://www.docker.com/), as it is something that I already use on my daily life.

 ## The goals